To verify that the SSL certificate is successfully installed, try to bind the certificate to the web site.

 - Test the if the site is secure by using HTTPS

-If in step 6 above, you cannot find the new certificate in the list, try restoring the private key:
+If in step 6 above, the new certificate cannot be found in the list, try restoring the private key:

 Import certificate in to the Computer certificate store

-- Create a Certificate snap-in in a MMC console, per KB solution SO1849
+- Create a certificate snap-in in a Microsoft Management Console (MMC)

 - In the left-hand pane, expand the Certificates folder, expand and select the Personal folder

-- Right-click the Certificates folder inside the Personal folder, select All Tasks, select Import
+- Right-click the Certificates folder inside the Personal folder, click All Tasks then Import

 - The Certificate Import Wizard opens.
 Click Next